 One of my criticisms of JLR has been its rather indifferent treatment of Jaguar over the last couple of years Well, Jaguar got some love when stock was made available and sales for 2024 started off with a bang.
-That slowed as the company winds up production and has moved to a one car marque (F-Pace), until upmarket electric models arrive.
+That slowed as the company winds up production and has moved to a one car marque (F-Pace) (for some markets), until upmarket electric models arrive.

 I think pulling the plug on XJ was a monumental mistake, having spent up large in getting it near production ready.
 It would have been useful now in the transition period it is going through and beyond into its electric future.
 Electric cars aren't selling as expected so the non electric XJ would have given Jaguar another string to its bow.